hardik-kh/Food-Delivery/README.md

 | Order Screen       | Delivery Route Screen          |
 | ------------- | -----:|
 | <img src ="screen3.jpg" height = "600" width = "300">      | <img src ="screen4.jpg" height = "600" width = "300"> |

+## Features 🍔 🍕
+#### The user can either select a location or add select the current location
+#### There are diffrent types of food selection.
+#### With every food choice there are diffrent restaurants which match the food criteria
+#### The user can add the food items in cart and after clicking on Order and the map is shown